tm-LBenson/Analytics/README.md

 # Analytics Dashboard

 This project is an analytics dashboard that visualizes website traffic data for multiple sites.
 It provides insights into daily visitors, device types, screen sizes, and IP addresses.
-The dashboard displays traffic data over different time periods, such as 30 days, 180 days, and 365 days.

 The project is built using Vite and React, and it retrieves data from an Express server that processes visitor information from various websites.